Home/Beverages/Unsweetened Pu-erh Tea

 Pu-erh Tea Infused Quinoa Salad

-This refreshing quinoa salad is infused with the earthy flavors of pu-erh tea, packed with nutrients from fresh vegetables and a zesty dressing.
+A refreshing quinoa salad infused with the earthy notes of Pu-erh tea, packed with vegetables and a zesty dressing.

 Ingredients